 The preferred landscape design concept keeps vehicular access from the Ambrose School driveway for the short term while allowing for the possibility of a driveway from Cambridge Street to be constructed in the future.
 A parking area with 31 parking spaces plus an optional 8 additional spaces are located in the area between the Sanborn House and the Carriage House.
 There is also unpaved overflow parking (reinforced turf) and in the evening, subject to school activities, parking could be available in the Ambrose School parking lots.
-In addition, the design proposes to preserve and protect features original to the Oren C. Sanborn era, include the grading of the terraces and serpentine roadways left unpaved to allow sledding, the stone retaining wall along High Street, and the stone steps and stone retaining wall to the spring, along with the mature evergreen trees planted during the Sanborn and Downes eras.
+In addition, the design proposes to preserve and protect features original to the Oren C. Sanborn era.
+These features include the grading of the terraces and serpentine roadways left unpaved to allow sledding, the stone retaining wall along High Street, and the stone steps and stone retaining wall to the spring, along with the mature evergreen trees planted during the Sanborn and Downes eras.

-In addition, enhancing the north and west edges of the property will
+In addition, enhancing the north and west edges of the property will:

-1. provide privacy to residential neighbors and
+1. provide privacy to residential neighbors and,

 2. strengthen the connection between the Ambrose School and Sanborn House.